 This is not a surprise considering they are friendly, intelligent, fun loving dogs that get along with most everyone.
 Their smiling faces makes people want to smile too and they are great with kids.

 Some breeders will also release breeding dogs when they are no longer able to have puppies.
-And of course there are always strays and mixed breeds from accidently litters looking for a home.
+And of course there are always strays and mixed breeds from accidentally litters looking for a home.

 Golden Retrievers may also find themselves in need of a home when their family dynamics change and their owners are no longer able to care for them.